shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 }
 {% endhighlight %}

 Now we'll create `IssueRepositoryImpl` which implements `IssueRepository` interface.
 As discussed above Repositories are used to abstract the communication of rest of the code to the Data sources (such as Database or API calls).
-In our case `IssueRepositoryImpl` will use `GithubApiService` to fetch data from github API.
+In our case `IssueRepositoryImpl` will use `GithubApiService` to fetch data from github API and return the value as a `LiveData`.
 {% highlight java %}
 public class IssueRepositoryImpl implements IssueRepository {